 In the spring of 2015, more than 12 percent of America’s egg laying hens (35 million) were affected by an AI outbreak which disrupted egg production and the availability of eggs.
 While it took several months, U.S. egg farmers worked diligently to restore the egg supply to pre-AI levels.
 Since the 2015 AI outbreak, U.S. egg farmers have made significant increases to biosecurity measures on their farms to protect their flocks.
 Comprehensive disease prevention protocols on commercial egg farms include, but are not limited to, restricting farm access, preventing hens from exposure to wild and migratory birds, increasing veterinary monitoring of flocks and using protective gear at all times.
 For examples, see this information on disease prevention from United Egg Producers.

-On January 9, 2017, the U.S. Department of Agriculture (USDA) announced the identification of avian influenza (AI) in a wild mallard duck in Montana.
-Per USDA, no illnesses or mortalities in domestic poultry have been reported.
-Beginning in November 2016, high pathogen avian influenza (HPAI) has been confirmed in several Asian and European countries; for more on global AI outbreaks see the World Organization for Animal Health website.
+On March 5, 2017, the U.S. Department of Agriculture (USDA) confirmed that High Pathogen Avian Influenza (HPAI), strain H7, was detected on a commercial broiler (meat chicken) flock in Tennessee.
+Beginning in November 2016, HPAI has been confirmed in several Asian and European countries; for more on global AI detections see the World Organization for Animal Health website.
+For information on U.S. detections and biosecurity efforts, see the USDA-APHIS website.